 A third filter press was installed in the second half of 2006 to improve filtration capacity and was commissioned in January 2007.
-Modifications to the filtered tailings handling system to improve paste backfilling will be completed in the first quarter of 2007.
-These two construction projects are estimated to cost an additional US\$21 million.
+Modifications to the filtered tailings handling system to improve paste backfilling were completed in the first quarter of 2007.
+Commercial production was reached in April 2007 following completion of the filter plant projects.